pyside/pyside2-setup/sources/pyside2/doc/tutorials/datavisualize/add_tableview.rst

 .. literalinclude:: datavisualize4/main_widget.py
    :language: python
    :linenos:
-   :emphasize-lines: 56-61
+   :emphasize-lines: 12-17
    :lines: 40-

-You also need these minor changes to the :code:`main_window.py` and :code:`main.py` from chapter 3 to include the Widget inside the
+You also need minor changes to the :code:`main_window.py` and :code:`main.py` from chapter 3 to include the Widget inside the MainWindow.

-MainWindow:
+In the following snippets you'll see those changes highlighted:

 .. literalinclude:: datavisualize4/main_window.py
    :language: python
    :linenos:
-   :diff: datavisualize3/main_window.py
+   :emphasize-lines: 8,11

 .. literalinclude:: datavisualize4/main.py
    :language: python
    :linenos:
-   :diff: datavisualize3/main.py
+   :emphasize-lines: 46-47